 I taught a fun Spirit of Asana class where I geeked on about trinities of Universe and the Sages "in-the-know", while prepping those kids for kick-ass full expression of Vasisthasana, with some of them nailing it beautifully.

 Victory all around.
 And yet...
 It feels like a "nothing" day.
 Like yesteryear's ... dead fly...
 Some days are just like that - like dried up tissue paper, even when good things happened, still everything feels like a DEAD FLY.

 Oh the horror!
 What to do?
 Do I need more meditation?!
 Must I fill this dried up empty carcass with juicy things like romance, movie, wine, chocolate, music, laughter... anything, anything to breathe life into this "DEAD FLY"....

 ....
 Ah, screw it - I kinda like Death.
 It has a refreshing effect of nullifying Ego's attempts at grasping onto accomplishments.
 After all, as my friend Chree once put it: "If nothing ever dies, then how can anything ever really come to life?"

 Hey, ennui is good for us.
 It's a sign that we are bored with the way things are.
 That means, we are ready for change.

 Change means NEW.
 New way of being alive.
 And come it will.
 After the OLD is dead.
 I think I'll pour a glass of wine and raise it to my dead fly.
 This wake may take a few days.
 I am prepared for that.
 I'll remember this, once unrelenting, herald of change for all the telltale signs she warned me of: too sweet, too sleepy, too warm, too......
 Yep.
 Gotcha sista.
 I am on it.

-I am not here to prove anything to anybody.
+Not here to prove anything to anybody.
 And no one needs to understand me.
 I only need to understand myself.
-In the end, it's all about Me, my Self, and God.
-This page is just a sharing of little moments of connection, for your reading pleasure if you wish.
+In the end, it's all about Me (=You?), my (=your?)
+Self, and God.
+This page is only a sharing of little moments of connection, for your reading pleasure if you wish.